Integrate Insycle with HubSpot Workflows

 2. Create a New HubSpot Workflow

 In HubSpot, under Automation > Workflows, click the Create workflow button.
-In this example, we'll create a Workflow From scratch, but you can insert the Insycle Recipe action into already existing ones.
+In this example, we'll create a Workflow from scratch, but you can insert the Insycle Recipe action into existing Workflows.

-Once saved, click the + on the Workflow to add a new action.
+Once saved, click the plus + below the trigger box to add a new action.

-Select the action that matches your object type.
+Select the action that matches the Workflow object type (i.e., Insycle - Run Contact Recipe).

 mceclip1.png